telboy007/flask-app/README.md

 - from flask-app
 - run `python setup.py test` to test the app
 - run `coverage run -m pytest` for test coverage
-- code test coverage at 96%
+- code test coverage currently at 96%